 The Company and some of its international subsidiaries have funded, noncontributory, defined benefit retirement plans (collectively, the Retirement Plans) covering certain number of their permanent employees.
 The Retirement Plans pay out benefits based on final pay.
 Contributions and costs are determined in accordance with the actuarial studies made for the Retirement Plans.
 Annual cost is determined using the projected unit credit method.
-The Group's latest actuarial valuation date is December 31, 2020.
+The Group's latest actuarial valuation date is December 31, 2021.
 Valuations are obtained on a periodic basis.

-The Company's Retirement Plan, SMBRP, is registered with the BIR as a tax qualified plan under Republic Act No. 4917, as amended.
-The control and administration of the Group's Retirement Plans are vested in the Board of Trustees (BOT) of each Retirement Plan.
+The Company's Retirement Plan, San Miguel Brewery Inc. Retirement Plan (SMBRP), is registered with the BIR as a tax qualified plan under Republic Act No. 4917, as amended.
+The control and administration of the Company's Retirement Plan is vested in the Board of Trustees (BOT) of the Retirement Plan.
 The BOT of the Company's Retirement Plan exercises voting rights over the shares it has invested in and approves material transactions.
 SMBRP's accounting and administrative functions are undertaken by the Retirement Funds Office of SMC.

-Retirement costs recognized in profit or loss by the Company amounted to P518, P470, and P553 in 2020, 2019 and 2018, respectively, while those charged by the subsidiaries amounted to P55, P58, and P80 in 2020, 2019 and 2018, respectively (Note 24).
+Retirement costs recognized in profit or loss by the Company amounted to P482, P518, and P470 in 2021, 2020 and 2019, respectively, while those charged by the subsidiaries amounted to P58, P55, and P58 in 2021, 2020 and 2019, respectively (Note 24).
 The Group's annual contributions to the Retirement Plans consist of payments covering the current service cost plus amortization of unfunded past service liability.